Advanced Practice Providers

 Palliative Care Always is a specialization for health care practitioners, patients and caregivers.
 The course is designed to demonstrate how palliative medicine integrates with patient care, and to help providers develop primary palliative care skills.
 Over the four courses, students will develop skills in symptom management, goals of care and effective communication to improve the quality of life for patients and families suffering with serious illness.

 Resources for Symptom Management

-The Center to Advance Palliative Care (CAPC) offers a myriad of online courses that provides excellent training on both symptom management and communication skills.
+The Center to Advance Palliative Care (CAPC) offer a myriad of online courses that provides excellent training on both symptom management and communication skills.
 These modules can be completed at your own pace.
-Stanford Medicine employees, create your free account using your Stanford email to access CAPC tools and resources.
+Check with your institution about membership.

 The California State University Shiley Institute for Palliative Care’s professional development programs are designed to ensure health care professionals have the skills to provide great patient care.
 Incorporating the latest in evidence-based palliative care practices, these online courses are practical and highly interactive.
 All programs provide Continuing Education Hours and some offer BRN, BBS, and CME hours.